ricardobsb78/test-repo/README.md

 # test-repo
-this is a test repository for data science course.
+this is a test repository for my data science course.